FAQs for undergraduate students and families

 Yes, the Engle Center is prepared to reduce the risk of exposure by facilitating a telehealth option for students.
 The Engle Center will utilize Doxy.me, a free and secure telemedicine solution to provide our patients with synchronous remote visits when an in-person visit is not feasible, practical or safe.

-Summary of current COVID-19 testing plan:
+Summary of Messiah's COVID-19 testing plan for spring semester 2021:

 - Once on campus, all students will use the daily FalconLink check-in procedure to register their temperatures and presence of symptoms with the Engle Center.